Jgib-5432/Property-Tax-App/Notes.md

   - click on taxing entity brings up profile
   - button on profile to bring up map

-- Add entity Summary information to map page

-- Link sidebar titles in home page to content
+- Link sidebar titles in glossary page to content

   - entity selector: group entities by entity type
   - 'select all' option for various selectors?